ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 Many people doing this work are burning out, giving up, or just never standing in the first place.
-We need to improve the sustainability of open source in order to protect this commons that we currently have, and help it grow into the future.
+We need to improve the sustainability of open source in order to protect the valuable ecosystem that we have built, and help it grow in the future.

 Funding Open Source
 -------------------